penoonan/app/README.md

 ##Validation

-By default, Sketch uses the [Valitron](http://github.com/vlucas/valitron) validation class.
+Sketch ships with the [Valitron](http://github.com/vlucas/valitron) validation class by default.
 You can use Valitron directly in any class, and Sketch also provides a `\Sketch\ValidatorFactory` class so that you can more easily inject validator instances or set up validation as a service.

+##Service Providers

+Services providers are a great place to put bootstrap code for third party services and register them on the Sketch Application.
+To create a service provider, first create a new class that implements `\Sketch\ServiceProviderInterface`.

+Sketch service providers only need to implement one method: `register(\Sketch\Application $app)`.
+That method is a good place to register bindings on the application.
+For example:

+    use \Sketch\Application;
+    use \Sketch\ServiceProviderInterface;

+    class MyProvider implements ServiceProviderInterface {

+        public function register(Application $app) {
+            $app->bind('FooInterface', function() {
+                $config = array('foo' => 'bar');
+                return new FooClass($config);
+            });
+        }
+    }

+You may also pass in an array of configuration values as the second parameter of the register method:

+    public function register(Application $app, $config) {
+        $app->bind('FooInterface', function() use($config) {
+            return new FooClass($config);
+        });
+    }

+Register your service providers in `Sketch\index.php`, right next to where you instantiate menus, custom post types, etc. This is also where you would pass in those configuration values, if the situation called for it:

+    $app = require_once 'app/bootstrap.php';

+    $config = array('foo' => 'bar');
+    $app->register(new MyProvider(), $config);

+To see a sample service provider being registered, look at the `app/bootstrap` file where the Plates template system is registered as a service.

+##Backwards Compatibility

+Sketch is in an alpha stage, and some changes to the core framework will necessitate changes to the default application's bootstrap code.

+If you are using Sketch, and running `composer update` causes your application to break (please never do that without testing locally first), then there are two things you can do:

+ 1. Copy the code from [the most current Sketch bootstrap file](https://github.com/sketchwp/app/blob/master/app/bootstrap.php) into your application's `app/bootstrap.php` file.
+This *should* fix the issue immediately.
+ 2. If #1 doesn't work, create a github issue or [contact me directly](https://github.com/pnoonan) if it's urgent.
+I'm happy to help!